PeterMarshall29/book1/jupyternotebooks/identifiers.md

   - Returns from function
 ```
 ````
-Declarators are tricky because they are designed to mirror their use in expressions; for example ∗ is prefix and [] and () are postfix.
+Declarators are tricky because they are designed to mirror their use in expressions; for example `∗` is a ‘prefix’ and `[]` and `()` are both ‘postfix’.

 The postfix declarator operators bind tighter than the prefix ones.

 Consequently, char∗kings[] is an array of pointers to char, whereas char(∗kings)[] is a pointer to an array of char.

-We have to use parentheses to express types such as ‘‘pointer to array’’ and ‘‘pointer to function’
+It is necessary to use parentheses to express types such as ‘pointer to array’ and ‘pointer to function’.

+`decl-specifier-seq` is the sequence of whitespace separated specifiers, found in a declaration before the declarator, and including the type-specifier and any modifiers.